ServiceInnovationLab/bagel-jam/README.md

 ## Why is it called Bagel Jam

 The hardest problem in computer science is naming things.
-The Lab team avoid this unnecesary obstacle by naming projects after what we have for breakfast.
+The Lab team avoids this unnecessary obstacle by naming projects after what we have for breakfast.
 The bagel project is a series of discovery/research sprints, exploring emerging tools for policy consultation analysis.
-This is one repo that was created in our analysis.
+This is one of the repos that was created in our analysis.

 ## Tell me more